jrBordet/Caprice/README.md

 > Capriccio is a type of composition characterized by a certain freedom of realization.

-Caprice is a library build with the intention of explore the functional programming world without constraint.
+Caprice is a library build with the intention of explore the functional programming world without constraints.

 ## Installation